 Want more tool and resources sent to your inbox to help you find relief from the pain of grief?
 Sign up below.

 Want to respond to this blog?
 I’d love to hear your thoughts.
 Please email me at email@example.com/

 About Santou Eve

-With 25 years’ field experience as a counsellor / therapist, spiritual leader, hospital chaplain, and a specialist young people practitioner, Santou helps those grieving loss from relationship challenges, health diagnoses and dying, and bereavement transitions.
+With 25 years’ field experience as a therapist, public speaker, hospital chaplain, coach, spiritual leader and writer, Santou helps those grieving loss from relationship challenges, terminal illness to End-of-Life, and bereavement.

 Santou has lived internationally across many cultures.
-Personal circumstances and themes of major losses (such as surviving Genocide, being a child war refugee, loss from cancer, etc.) created the conditions for her to process and train to help people with trauma and grief.
+Personal circumstances and themes of major losses (such as surviving Genocide, being a child war refugee, loss of a family member to cancer, etc.) created the conditions for her to process and train to help people with trauma and grief.

-Her vision to create a radical movement about how to face loss and grief has fueled her work supporting families, groups, and individuals (aged 13+) around the world.
+Her vision to create a radical movement about how to face loss and grief has fueled her work to support families, groups, and individuals grieving in the workplace around the world.

-Through her unique combination of professional training, spiritual practices (within and outside of organised religion) as well as personal experience of multiple types of losses, Santou has developed a unique, therapeutic-spiritual method called the S.T.E.E.R.™ approach, to help people through in-life, dying, and bereavement transitions.
+Through her unique combination of professional training, spiritual practices (within and outside of organised religion) as well as personal experience of multiple types of losses, Santou has developed a unique, therapeutic-spiritual method called the S.T.E.E.R.™ approach, to help people through transitions, and the dying and grieving process.

-Santou is holding space for you and would love to see you thrive.
-She offers a free 30-minute clarity call to start helping you move out of your suffering in a gently accelerated way.
-Click here to schedule your free call today, and you can download a free helpful resource called “You Don’t Have to Say Goodbye” while you’re there.
+Santou is holding space for you and would love to see you experience joy and laughter again.
+She offers a free 30-minute call navigation call to help you start to move out of your suffering in a gently accelerated way.
+Click here to schedule your free call today – and you can download a free helpful resource called “You Don’t Have to Say Goodbye” while you’re on that webpage.